j2ho/hproteome-bsite-pub/README.md

 ## Citation

-If you use HProteome-BSite in your research, please cite:
+If you use HProteome-BSite (DB or docking) and/or GalaxySite in your research, please cite:

 **Paper**: [HProteome-BSite: A comprehensive database of human proteome-wide binding sites](https://doi.org/10.1093/nar/gkac873)